mohammadzainabbas/database-system-architecture-project/docs/DEBUG.md

 If `gdb` is not installed, please install it first.
 You can refer to the [installation guide](https://github.com/mohammadzainabbas/database-system-architecture-project/blob/mohammad/docs/INSTALL_GDB.md) for more details.

-To work with `gdb` you need to compile your PostgreSQL source code with debugging flags/options.
-You can follow [this guide](https://github.com/mohammadzainabbas/database-system-architecture-project/blob/mohammad/docs/DEBUG_MODE.md) for more details.
+To work with `gdb` you need to run your PostgreSQL in Debug mode.
+You can follow [this guide](https://github.com/mohammadzainabbas/database-system-architecture-project/blob/mohammad/docs/DEBUG_MODE.md) for details about _debug mode_ and how to get _postgres backend pid_.

-Once you have your postgres backend pid, open another terminal and simply run:
+Once you have your _postgres backend pid_, open another terminal and simply run:

 ```bash
 gdb -p <postgres-backend-pid>